-A tax shelter is a (legal) place to put your money where it will be safe from the long arm of the Tax Man.
+A tax shelter is a place to put your money where it will be safe from the long arm of the Tax Man.
+Many people think of tax shelters negatively, but they are completely legal and legitimate ways to decrease your taxable income.
 Common examples of tax shelters are home equity and 401(k) accounts.
-A tax shelter is different from a tax haven, the latter being a country where money can be stashed to avoid U.S. taxes.
-Here’s our guide to tax shelters:
+A tax shelter is different from a tax haven, which is a place outside of the country where people can stash money in order to avoid paying U.S. taxes.
+Here’s our guide to tax shelters.

 Tax Shelter: Deductions